JTP75/justbot/src/connection/README.md

 ### `voyage_client.rs`
 Client for Voyage AI's embedding API.
 Converts text documents and queries into high-dimensional vectors for similarity search.

+### `local_embedding_client.rs`
+Client for communicating with local embedding service.
+Converts text documents and queries into high-dimensional vectors for similarity search.

 ### DEPRECATED `google_client.rs`
 Client for Google APIs including Calendar and Tasks integration.